+35725368683

 Copyright symbol

 Copyright is protected by the Intellectual Property Law 59/76 of Cyprus, which has been amended by Laws Number 63/77 and Number 18/93 over the years.
-Copyright protection extends to residents, legal entities, offshore companies registered in Cyprus, and foreigners residing in the country.
+Copyright protection extends to residents, legal entities, offshore companies registered in Cyprus, and foreigners residing there.

 According to the international conventions on intellectual property signed by Cyprus, foreign innovations are also recognized on the island.
-Copyright is protected throughout the life of the author and 50 years after his or her death.
-However, certain intellectual works may be protected for a shorter period of time.
+Copyright is protected throughout the author’s life and 50 years after his or her death.
+However, specific intellectual works may be protected for a shorter period.

 Patent protection in Cyprus

-Patents are subject to the Patent Law of Cyprus last amended in April 1998.
+Patents are subject to the Patent Law of Cyprus, which was last amended in April 1998.
 The law established an independent body where patents could be registered - the Patents Register of Cyprus.
-Its responsibilities include recording all patents and publishing them in the Official Gazette of the Cyprus Republic.
+Its responsibilities include recording and publishing all patents in the Official Gazette of the Cyprus Republic.

-Cypriot patents are renewed annually and are protected for 20 years as long as renewal fees are being paid.
+Cypriot patents are renewed annually and protected for 20 years as long as renewal fees are paid.
 According to the latest amendments, patents in Cyprus can be compulsorily licensed.

 Trademark registration in Cyprus

 Trademarks are subject to the Trademark Law.
 Cypriot trademarks can only be registered if they are authentic.
 Trademarks must be registered in the Trademark Registry.
 However, only a Cypriot lawyer can apply for registration.
-Trademarks are protected for 7 years after registration and after that every 14 years.
+Trademarks are protected for 10 years after registration and every 14 years after that.

 Amendments to the Intellectual Property Law of Cyprus